trehan0399/macro-tracker/README.md

 # Macro Tracker

+A full-stack web app that makes tracking calories and protein effortless using AI, natural language input, and real-time visualizations.

 ## Project Status

-## 🚧 Work in Progres
+**🚧 Work in Progres.

-**This project is currently a work in progress and is not yet finished or deployed.
 Some features may be incomplete or subject to change.**

 ## 🚀 Tech Stack & Functionality